ChaochihL/Linux-NGS_Tutorial/Lec1_UNIX-Linux_Basics.md

 - Copy text out of the **command line** and into the **desktop** with `Shift+Ctrl+c` or `Apple+c`
 - Paste text from the **desktop** into the **command line** with `Shift+Ctrl+v` or `Apple+v`

-Note: These shortcuts are the defaults but can be changed and customized to the user's preferences.

 ***

 <!-- background: #000100 -->